bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/importing.rst

 Features
 ~~~~~~~~

-For |axon-ivy| users the following import sources and formats are useful:
+For Axon Ivy users the following import sources and formats are useful:

 General > Existing Projects into Workspace
    Imports a project from a project directory located somewhere in the